-- 4. Place the cylinder on the bracket provided on the A-frame and position it so the outlet of the cylinder valve is pointed directly outward to the curbside wall. - Attach the 1/4" inverted flare x 24" Type 1 pigtail hose to the regulator inlet and the 5. right hand swivel nut to the cylinder valve. - 6.
+- Connect the 3/8" low pressure hose to the outlet of 1. the two stage regulator. - 2.
+Attach the regulator with the "Z" bracket on the center of the front wall with the vent pointing down. - 3.
+Attach the protective plastic cover to the regulator. - 4.
+The regulator has a 90° elbow that directs the inlet toward the trailer curbside. - 5.
+Place the cylinder on the bracket provided on the A-frame and position it so the outlet of the cylinder valve is pointed directly outward to the curbside wall. - Attach the 1/4" inverted flare x 24" Type 1 pigtail 6. hose to the regulator inlet and the right hand swivel nut to the cylinder valve. - 7.
 Secure the cylinder to the A-frame bracket using the bolts, nuts and washers provided.